Once your puppies arrive

 We do not endorse this and would recommend that at least a year is given between litters.
 We do understand that sometimes accidents can happen or a bitch can have irregular seasons.
 In such circumstances, a second application will be accepted.
 Breeders who breed more than four litters per year must be licensed by their local authority.
 Breeders with fewer litters must also be licensed if they are carrying out a business of breeding dogs for sale.

-- not mate a bitch less than 12 months old
+- is mated if aged less than 12 months

 6. My bitch is under 12 months of age.
 Can I breed from her or register a litter?